f-ben/Marlin/README.md

 - Babystepping enabled
 - LCD Bed leveling

-If you want to use BLTouch you have to open configuration.h and adjust the offsets in line 963
+If you want to use BLTouch you have to open configuration.h and adjust the X and Y offsets in line 963 (You do not need to edit the Z-Value because you can set this later in the printer itself by using the "Configuration -> Probe Z-Offset" menu).

 - `#define NOZZLE_TO_PROBE_OFFSET { x, y, z }`